How to Make Cube Steak Tender

 Consider using a slow cooker to gradually heat your cube steak in beef broth over many hours without having to worry about it.

-To follow this recipe, you will still need a skillet; however, you will not heat it as long as the recipe above.
-Cook the cube steak in oil for only about a minute or two on each side.
+To follow this recipe, you’ll still need a skillet; however, you won’t heat it as long as the recipe above.
+Cook the cube steak in oil for about 1 or 2 minutes on each side.

-- Let it cook on low for six to eight hours to end up with perfectly tender cube steak.
+2. Let it cook on low for 6 to 8 hours to end up with perfectly tender cube steak.

 Pan-Fried with Gravy